Thai cave rescue project

 Bill is a passionate advocate for remote work, and he firmly believes that it is the future of the workforce.
 He loves helping people learn how to telecommute because he knows that it can be a transformative experience for both employees and employers alike.

-creativity in project management
+mistakes in project leadership

 How to bring more creativity into Project Management